Your Directors have pleasure in presenting the 33rd annual report together

 1. Efforts in brief made towards technology absorption, adaptation and innovation

-the parts for the existing and new models.
+for existing and new models.

-Capability enhancement in component and vehicle evaluation, benchmarking and
+Capabilities enhanced in component and vehicle evaluation, benchmarking and

-various study projects.
+through various study projects.

-Generation of newer ideas for future designing and cost reduction via teardown and
+Generation of newer ideas for future design, quality up-gradation and cost

 2. Benefits derived as a result of above efforts

-Continuous reduction in product cost through VA/VE.
+Continuous reduction in product cost through VA/VE (value analysis/ value

-Significant cost reduction of parts of new models compared to existing
+Significant cost reduction of parts of new models compared to existing models,

 3. Technology inducted

 trims to provide superior fit and finish.
 New and unique plastic fuel rail, which is being

-used for the first time in entire Suzuki group, was designed and introduced in Alto 800.
+used for the first time in entire SMC group, was designed and introduced in Alto 800.
 This

 resulted in significant weight reduction and fuel efficiency.

-the stringent emission regulation requirements like Euro 5.
+regulation requirements like Euro 5.
 The Company is capable of meeting any emission

 regulation in future and this technology can be extended to vehicles in local market based

 on emission regulations and market trend.
 SVVT (Single Variable Valve Timing) technology

 was introduced in new Ritz leading to improve fuel economy and reduced emissions.